 With a relatively mundane regular overseas earn rate of 2 miles per dollar however, it’s certainly not the best card to use as it means paying 1.50 cents per mile when spending in foreign currency.

-There are better cards than that for overseas spend, and you should be looking at the BOC Elite Miles or Standard Chartered Visa Infinite for much better rates, not just in cost per mile terms but miles per dollar too.
+There are better cards than that for overseas spend, and you should be looking at the Standard Chartered Visa Infinite or UOB PRVI Miles for better rates, not just in cost per mile terms but miles per dollar too.

 A possible exception is the ‘step up rate’ on the HSBC Visa Infinite card, applicable from year two and requiring at least $50,000 of spend in the previous year.
 In this situation you are paying 1.33 cents per mile for foreign currency spend, a much more competitive rate.

-Cost per mile on overseas credit card transactions by card
+Cost per mile on overseas transactions (general spend cards)

 (Step up rate)